-Learning English verbs may seem challenging.
+English verbs (especially the pst tenses) take extra time.
 There are so many related tenses and modal verbs, each changing the meaning of a sentence.
 There are also many irregular verbs in the past tense.
 The good news is that English verb conjugations are much simpler than many other languages.

 Thus, for example, the five forms of the verb to live are:

 live, lives, living, lived, and lived.